 WANT TO SAVE THIS RECIPE?

 From time to time, we'll send you the best of Well Plated.
 We respect your privacy and you can opt out anytime.

 Why You’ll Love This Creamy Mushroom Soup Recipe

 - Texture On Point.
 Even if Grilled Portobello Mushrooms or Sautéed Mushrooms are not your favorite because if their texture, I bet this soup will be a success.
 It’s creaminess is divine.

 - Earthy and Savory.
 In addition to its divine creamy texture, this recipe uses flavor makers like balsamic vinegar, soy sauce, and fresh herbs to create satisfying complexity (I use similar tricks in my Vegan Mushroom Stroganoff).

-This soup is elegant enough for a special occasion (hello, creamy!), but it’s also nutritious enough for weekday lunches and dinners.
+- It’s Easy to Make.
+As with my Sausage Stuffed Mushrooms, this soup sits at the intersection of simple and sophisticated.
+This simple mushroom soup is elegant enough for a special occasion (hello, beautiful presentation!), but it’s also nutritious enough for weekday lunches and dinners.